MahmoudAhmmed/MahmoudAhmmed/README.md

 - ⚙️ Design-first mindset: typed contracts, validation, and traceability, not just model accuracy
 - 📚 Continuing to build depth in Applied AI, NLP, and LLM applications through hands-on projects

-Open to opportunities in **Data Science, Applied AI, and NLP Engineering**.
+Interested in opportunities across **Data Science, Applied AI, and NLP Engineering** where I can contribute to building intelligent, data-driven systems.

 ---